End-to-End Deep Learning for Predicting Metric Space-Valued Outputs: Theory

 \section{Theory}

 We analyze the theoretical properties of the E2M framework using tools from metric geometry and optimization.
 We begin by proving a universal approximation theorem, which establishes the expressive capacity of the model.
 Next, we show that the weighted \f mean is Lipschitz continuous with respect to the weight vector, using a variance inequality from metric geometry \citep{stur:03}.
 This Lipschitz property is instrumental in analyzing the convergence of the training algorithm.
+Proofs of all lemmas and theorems are provided in Appendix~\ref{app:proof}.

 We consider the target mapping $m = \mu \circ w$, where $w: \mathbb{R}^p \mapsto \Delta^{n-1}$ is a continuous function and $\mu: \Delta^{n-1} \mapsto \Omega$ is a deterministic map corresponding to the weighted \f mean.
 The learning task is to approximate $w$ using a neural network $w_\theta$, so that $m_\theta = \mu \circ w_\theta$ approximates $m$.